 For the quintessential New England fall experience, look no further than the quaint town of Stowe, Vermont.
 Bursting with foliage color through most of October, you’ll see some of the most picturesque scenery in New England throughout the town and surrounding areas during this cozy time of the year.

-Along the drive through Smugglers Notch, you’ll also pass by the Stowe Gondola, which is the perfect activity in October.
+Along the drive through Smugglers Notch, you’ll also pass by the Gondola SkyRide, which is the perfect activity in October.
 The gondola takes you to the summit of Mount Mansfield, the highest peak in Vermont, and the foliage views at the top are absolutely jaw-dropping.

-You’ll also want to enjoy all the small-town vibes along Main Street in Stowe’s village.
+You’ll also want to enjoy all the small-town vibes along Main Street.
 Lined with cute eateries, lovely boutiques, and wonderful country stores, this is the perfect place to stock up on Vermont maple syrup, penny candy, and locally made Vermont products.

 A white church in Stowe, Vermont – one of the best places to visit in the USA in October – surrounded by red, orange, and yellow fall leaves and trees.